 Whether dad wants to spend the day outdoors or just have some quiet time at home, we have all kinds of ideas for a cool Father's Day celebration in Singapore…

-Father’s Day is just around the corner (this year it lands on Sunday 20th June, FYI!) so it’s time to start thinking of cool things to do with Dad.
-From pampering him with a grooming session at an exquisite gentlemen’s barber shop, to fun family activities to do at home if you’d rather stay in, we’ve got tons of options for you to choose from.
+Father’s Day is here – it’s this Sunday, June 18th!
+And if you’re still looking for ideas on how to treat Dad, then look no further.
+From pampering him with a grooming session at an exquisite gentlemen’s barbershop to fun family activities at home if you’d rather stay in, we’ve got tons of options to choose from.
 Now let’s celebrate the most important men in our lives!

 1. Tuck into a Father’s Day feast

-Even though we can’t head to Dad’s fave restaurant this Father’s Day, daddy dearest still deserves a feast on his special day!
-So why not treat Dad like a king and order in a fancy foodie spread?
-From Thai-inspired takeaways, to all out at-home brunches, we’ve got dad covered in our list of the best brunch, lunch and dinner takeaway options in Singapore this Father’s Day!
+Treat papa like a king and go for a fancy foodie spread!
+We’ve got dad covered in our list of the best brunch, lunch and dinner options in Singapore this Father’s Day!

 We’ve got a whole lot of fun workshops and classes that we think dads will love!
 From painting elephants to churning out a leather wallet, we’ve got all the deets in our guide to workshops for adults.
 Prefer to do something altruistic with your time (and hands)?
 We’ve also got some volunteering options for you to choose from.